-John Holland are at their final stages of completing yet another multimillion-dollar job - Royal Hobart Hospital.
+John Holland have completed yet another multimillion-dollar job - Royal Hobart Hospital.
 Lyon Architecture and Contractors Q3 Group also made a significant contribution towards the success of this project.
-The hospital with a value of $550 Million will benefit all Tasmanians.
+The hospital with a value of $550 Million benefits all Tasmanians.

 There were a large amount of design and construction situations that arose on site, such issues included the large reception counters with heavy sliding glass panels, along with 5,100mm walls with fixtures and various linings.
 With the experienced engineering team and lots of face to face contact on site, these issues were overcome.